BAAMMM1/JavaFX-Gui-Decorator/README.md

 ```

 ## Hot use ist?
-Import the GUIDecorator into your app as a library using Gradle.
+Create the JAR file and import the GUIDecorator into your app as a library using Gradle.

 ```
 dependencies {